Lonsdale Street: 21st Century

+West Side Place, a four tower mixed-use complex consisting of apartments, food and retail outlets was built on the former site of The Age newspaper headquarters.
+In addition to the apartments, food and retail outlets, a 5-star The Ritz-Carlton hotel and 4-star Dorsett hotel operate within the complex.
+The Ritz-Carlton in Tower A spans from level 61 to 81, with its sky lobby on 79.

 Transport

 Major bus routes run along Lonsdale Street, with services predominantly running to the Eastern suburbs.
 The street was formerly served by a line of Melbourne's cable tram network.
 Cable trams were replaced by an electric tram network in the first half of the 20th century, but Lonsdale Street trams were not converted and thus removed.

 Greek Precinct

 Between Swanston and Russell Streets there is a concentration of Greek restaurants and shops.
 This is known as Melbourne's Greek Precinct.
 The precinct is reflective of Melbourne having the largest population of Greeks outside of Greece.
 Melbourne is also a sister city to Thessaloniki, and a plaque commemorates this on Lonsdale Street.

 At the corner of Lonsdale and Russell Street is 24-hour Greek restaurant Stalactites, which is famous for being the celebration place of Cypriot tennis player Marcos Baghdatis during his 2006 Australian Open campaign.

 The Helenas Centre of Melbourne was also located on the corner of Lonsdale and Russell streets.
 The building was demolished in June 2013 and a new Greek Centre for Contemporary Culture, operated by Melbourne's Greek community, was opened in 2014.
 The building's principal design feature is the image of the classic ‘Discobulus’ (the Discus Thrower) made by the positioning of white shade panels on the building's blue glass exterior.